MicrosoftPremier/VstsExtensions/BuildQualityChecks/en-US/WarningsPolicy.md

   **YAML: inclusiveSelection (alias: inclusiveFiltering)** - (Optional) Default is *false*.

+- <a name="warningExclusions">**Warning Exclusions (Tasks):**</a> By default, the *Warnings Policy* counts all warnings that match the *Warning Selectors (Tasks)* and/or all other warnings in your pipeline.
+If you want to exclude specific warnings from the analysis, you can use *Warning Exclusions (Tasks)*.
+Specify a list of regular expressions (one per line) that match the warnings you want to exclude from the analysis.
+This setting is only visible if *Evaluate Task Warnings* is checked.

+  **Note:** Before using this setting, please first consider suppressing unwanted warnings by using (pre)compiler options or other language-specific mechanisms.
+Having a larger number of warnings in your pipeline but only considering some of them as important can lead to confusion and misinterpretation of the results.
+Only if you cannot suppress specific warnings by other means, use this setting.

+  **YAML: warningExclusions** - (Optional) Default is empty.
+Set to one or more exclusion values.
+Start multiple entries with a pipe sign and keep each entry on a separate indented line.

+  **Note:** Regular expressions must use the [JavaScript RegExp](http://www.regular-expressions.info/javascript.html) syntax.

 ### File Warnings Parameters

 ![File Warnings Parameters](../assets/WarningsPolicyFiles.png "File Warnings Parameters of the Warnings Policy")